SES-KO/CsvTableAndPersistenceWithRoom/README.md

 Setting up the project
 ======================
-In Android Studio create a new project from template "Basic Activity (Material3)".
+In Android Studio create a new project from template "Basic View Activity".

 Our table in this example needs three columns.
 Let's choose ```New->Fragement->Fragment (List)``` and select "3" at column count.